 Reply Comments.
 Following a request by EEI for a 30-day extension of time to submit reply comments, supported by AEU, ACPA, ACRE, and SEI, and granted by the FERC on October 28, 2022, reply comments were due December 14, 2022.
 More than 50 sets of reply comments were filed, including by ACPA, ACORE, AEU, APPA/LPPC, Avangrid, Dominion, EDF, EEI, Elevate Renewables F7, Enel, ENGIE, Invenergy, the IRC, Longroad Energy, NERC, NESCOE, NextEra, Orsted, SEIA, Shell, Sierra Club, UCS, WIRES.
-Since the last Report, US Senator John Barrasso, M.D., a ranking member of the Senate's Committee on Energy and Natural Resources, asked the FERC to respond to a series of questions.
+Since the last Report, additional comments were submitted by R Street Institute and AES Clean Energy Development.